 What’s in it for you?

-The problem you decide to take on for your career should be for some greater good.
-But that shouldn’t be the real reason why you’re doing it.
+The problem you decide to take on for your career should be for some greater good, but that shouldn’t be the real reason you’re doing it.

-To find the job you love, you’ve got to be honest with yourself about your selfish motivations.
+To find the job you love, be honest with yourself about your selfish motivations.

 Quit faking like you’re a saint and ask yourself: